fbpxl

 As I explained in my post about how to teach high frequency words in Kindergarten, the best way to teach sight words isn't rote memorisation.
 Students will learn these critical words so much faster using orthographic mapping.
 Remember: relying on visual memory isn't nearly as effective as actually encoding words to long-term memory.

 This can be hard for parents who have spent years quizzing their little ones on sight words with flashcards!
-This handout for parents about sight words makes it much easier to explain why we are teaching phonics differently now and how to help.
+This handout for parents about sight makes it much easier to explain why we are teaching phonics differently now and how to help.

 I have many resources to teach high-frequency heart words and describe them in detail in this post.
 Some of my most popular worksheets for high frequency words are: